 [Exodus 1:5-7]

-Israel migrated into Egypt as a family, and as the LORD had promised Abraham, Israel multiplied greatly in Egypt for 400 years and became a distinct ethnic people group.
+The house of Jacob migrated into Egypt as a family, and as the LORD had promised Abraham, Jacob multiplied greatly in Egypt for 400 years and became a distinct ethnic people group.
 Known as the children of Israel or the Hebrews, God’s covenant people prospered in Egypt until a wicked Pharaoh arose in power and subjugated Israel into slavery.

 By the time of Moses and the Exodus, Israel had grown to 600,000 men plus women and children, which means that their numbers far exceeded one million at the end of their sojourn in Egypt [see Exodus 12:37-38].
 It is just like God to work His perfect will and bless His people through adverse, even hopeless, circumstances.
 Consider what the LORD told Abraham some 400 years earlier.